dinanathsj29/ES6-ECMAScript6-ECMAScript2015-tutorial/README.md

 2.5.
 Using ES6/ECMAScript 6 now
 ---------------------
-- If browser does not support all of the ES6/ECMAScript 6 features than alternatively:
+- If the browser does not support all of the ES6/ECMAScript 6 features than alternatively:
   - we can use the `online transpilers (source-to-source compilers)` free of cost which `transpile our current ES6 code to ES5` for better browser compatibility without leaving out the benefits of enhanced syntax and capabilities of ES6
 - Transpiling is the process of taking `ES6 code and converting it into ES5`, so browsers can read it
-- Transpiling process is also used for languages like `CoffeeScript and TypeScript` to convert code into JavaScript
+- The transpiling process is also used for languages like `CoffeeScript and TypeScript` to convert code into JavaScript
 - There are many different transpilers/transpiling tools available, the most popular are:
   - [Typescript](https://www.typescriptlang.org/)
   - [Babel](https://babeljs.io/),